 The park offers game viewing, walking safaris, bird watching and bush meals.
 The best time of the year to see large mammals and cats is during the dry season of May to December.
 January to May - the wet season - is ideal for birdwatching, wildflowers and Kudu, whose breeding season is in June.
 Ruaha National Park’s variety of plants, animals, birdlife, mountains, wetlands and natural springs provide an array of safari choices.
 See Ruaha National Park safaris in Tanzania below.

-Kwihala Camp is ideal for guests seeking a private African safari experience in the Ruaha National Park in Tanzania.
+Kwihala Camp is ideal for guests seeking an authentic African safari experience in the Ruaha National Park in Tanzania....more